archivecoderzero/Basic-Portfolio/README.md

 This is the first homework for UW coding bootcamp

 This is my entry for UW Coding Bootcamp Homework 1
-> the final version includes the CSS specifications for the Homework .
+^ the final version includes the CSS specifications for the Homework .
-  >Version: Final 03/29/19
+^Version: Final 03/29/19
   -Changelog :
     -Added multiple css hover animation in the portfolio page and contact me page .
     -Removed "funny" text on index.html